 The term ‘ricochet’ is a means to discuss unintended consequences, rapidly delivered information and viral outbreaks, but it is also used to describe the way in which sound echoes or reverberates against objects in space.

 As the saying goes, genetics loads the gun and the environment pulls the trigger.
 Initiated during the return of politicised radical hatred across the globe in 2017, the author set out to understand how Far Right ideas had begun to mutate.
-What he discovered throws light on mechanisms of cultural imperialism and hegemony that stretch all the way back to the Fertile Crescent of 12,000 before the common era (bce), with consequences for the urban environments of future and current generations.
+What he discovered throws light on mechanisms of cultural imperialism and hegemony that stretch all the way back to the Fertile Crescent of 12,000 years ago, with consequences for the urban environments of future and current generations.

 The book centres around two forms of biological change: organic mutation and the more recent field of epigenetics.
 Where Darwinian evolution highlights the importance of different mutations that are then selected, creating new species, epigenetics looks at the ‘epi’ genetic chemical tags which sit ‘above’ the genes and determine how they are interpreted.